 - combined hyperactive-impulsive and inattentive (this is the most common form of ADHD)

 In order to be diagnosed with ADHD, you must exhibit six or more symptoms (though adults may only need to exhibit five or more symptoms for a diagnosis to be made).

-It is important to treat ADHD and academics as separate entities.
+It’s important to treat ADHD and intelligence as separate entities.
 While one can affect the other, they are certainly not one and the same.